General Information

 Antidepressants, Psychedelics and Serotonin Syndrome

-One of the main concerns of psychedelics is serotonin syndrome which may occur when using psilocybin, LSD or MDMA with prescribed medications.
-The risk serotonin syndrome has often been reported as 'low' if you are using an SSRI or SNRI.
-The risk of serious adverse medical events is significantly elevated if you are using a Monoamine Oxidase Inhibitor (MAOI) (ref).
-In general, “serotonin agonists such as psilocybin appear to have a lower risk for development of serotonin toxicity when used alone or in combination with other serotonergic agents”(ref) and more research is being done to clarify further.
 A similar concern has been raised with co-prescription of a Triptan, a serotonin receptor agonist used to treat migraines, with SSRIs or SNRIs.
 The risk of serotonin syndrome associated with concomitant use of triptans and SSRIs or SNRIs was found to be rare (ref).
 Because triptans affect serotonin receptors similarly to psilocybin and LSD, it is thought the risk of serotonin syndrome is also low.
 If you are taking a prescribed medication for your mental health, consult with your primary healthcare provider first before taking any next steps.
+Now, the risk of serious adverse medical events seems to be significantly elevated when using a Monoamine Oxidase Inhibitor (MAOI) (ref).

 Here is a non-exhaustive list of common classes of medications prescribed to manage one’s mental health: